-China-EU relations on knife edge after sanctions
+China-EU relations on knife-edge after sanctions

 Hungary was the only EU country to break ranks.

-He did not use his veto against the measures, but Hungarian foreign minister Péter Szijjártó told Hungarian press in Brussels on Monday that the EU sanctions were "meaningless, exhibitionist and harmful".
+He did not use his veto against the measures, but Hungarian foreign minister Péter Szijjártó told Hungarian press in Brussels on Monday that the EU sanctions were "meaningless, exhibitionist, and harmful".

-They could "further poison" EU-China business ties and "such a strategic decision should have been at least debated by the EU summit of European leaders," Szijjártó added.
+They could "poison" EU-China business ties and "such a strategic decision should have been at least debated by the EU summit of European leaders," Szijjártó said.

 Ethiopia next?